 Proficiency in English

-Among applicants with English as a second language, successful candidates are required to demonstrate high competence in spoken and written English, based on a TOEFL score of at least 110 or IELTS score of 7.5, taken within the last two years.
+Among applicants with English as a second language, successful applicants to the University are required to demonstrate “higher” competence in spoken and written English, based on a TOEFL score of at least 110 or IELTS score of 7.5, taken within the last two years.
 For details of the current requirements see here.

 Ancient and Modern Research Languages

-Among modern languages, confident reading facility in German remains vital; this should if possible be in place at the time of application for the DPhil.
-Competence in German and French (or any other required modern languages) can be acquired or improved during the MSt or MPhil through Oxford’s richly resourced Language Centre.
-DPhil students may also wish to consider a stint in Germany (e.g. an intensive Goethe Institute course and possibly 1-2 semesters of university lectures, seminars and research) to deepen their facility in German; this almost invariably proves a major boost to their project and an invaluable asset for any future academic career.
+Among modern research languages, a confident reading facility in German remains vital; you should if possible have made a strong start on this at the time of application, and expect to consolidate and deepen your knowledge once you are here.
+Competence in French or other modern languages can be acquired and/or improved during the MSt or MPhil through Oxford’s richly resourced Language Centre.
+DPhil students are also encouraged to consider a stint in Germany (e.g. an intensive Goethe Institute course followed by a few weeks or months of university lectures, seminars and research) to deepen their facility in German: this almost invariably proves a major boost to their project and an invaluable asset for any future academic career.
 We are happy to assist on the basis of personal links with colleagues in numerous European and Israeli Universities.

 Transcripts and GRE scores

 Admission is strictly on a competitive basis.
-Note in particular that published minimum requirements indicate not the likely decision but merely a cut-off, below which the Graduate Studies Committee cannot consider applications.
-The minimum threshold is an average of 67 for UK applicants or an international equivalent (deemed to be a GPA of 3.7 in North American terms).
-Successful applications typically show a First-Class qualifying degree (UK) or a GPA comfortably above 3.8, along with documented competence across the relevant languages as well as historical and theological disciplines.
+Note in particular that the Faculty’s published minimum requirements indicate a necessary rather than a sufficient criterion: they merely mark the minimum cut-off, below which the Graduate Studies Committee is not permitted to consider applications.
+That current minimum threshold is an average of 67+ for UK applicants or an international equivalent (deemed to be a Grade Point Average (GPA) of 3.8 in North American terms).
+Successful applications typically include a good First-Class qualifying degree (UK) or a GPA comfortably above 3.8, along with documented competence across the relevant linguistic, historical and theological subjects.

-The GRE is at present not formally required or a decisive criterion for admission, but North American applicants almost invariably help their case by supplying strong GRE scores.
-While there is no formally required minimum, our successful New Testament applicants’ GRE scores have in recent years tended to be around the 95th percentile or better (mid-160s or above in the verbal reasoning and 6.0 or 5.5 in the analytical writing section).
+The Graduate Record Examination (GRE) is at present not formally required or a decisive criterion for admission.
+That said, North American applicants almost invariably help their case by supplying strong GRE scores.
+While there is no formally required minimum, our successful New Testament applicants’ GRE scores have tended to be around the 95th percentile or better (mid-160s or above in the verbal reasoning and 6.0 or 5.5 in the analytical writing section).

 Admissions Interviews

-We schedule optional (usually online) conversations of around 15 minutes with all shortlisted candidates in New Testament studies.
-This typically covers your submitted research proposal and takes place in the first or second week of February.
+In early February we schedule optional online conversations of around 20 minutes with all shortlisted candidates in New Testament studies.
+These typically cover submitted research proposals and may involve discussion of one or two prepared short biblical passages.

 Number of Admissions

 Annual admission numbers of New Testament graduate students fluctuate depending on such factors as projected DPhil completions, numbers and strength of applications, funding opportunities, as well as potential supervisors’ plans for research leave or major administrative responsibilities.
-Importantly, since we are permitted to admit students with external funding we often have greater flexibility on admission than our North American competitors.
-In recent years we have tended to aim at a matriculation rate not much higher than 10% of applications.
+Importantly, since we are permitted to admit students with external funding we often have greater flexibility on admission than our US competitors.
+Compared to other NT graduate programmes in the UK, on the other hand, our offer and matriculation rates tend to be lower (a given cohort may represent not much more than 10% of applications).

 Funding

-Oxford’s own access to public, university and college funds leave us in this respect in a better position than possibly any other UK University.
+Oxford’s routine access to public, university and college scholarship funds has significantly tightened in recent years, although we are still in a relatively good position compared to other UK Universities.
 The information below is suggested as providing some useful starting points in the search for funding.

 Scholarships (also keep an eye on @NT4Ox)

-- For the very best candidates, the most straightforward funded Oxford doctorate in theology (full fees plus monthly stipend) is often via the prestigious Ertegun or Clarendon Scholarship Scholarship schemes.
-In most recent years one or two of our best graduate applicants in theology have succeeded in one of these schemes.
+- For the very best candidates, the most straightforward funded Oxford doctorate in theology (full fees plus a monthly stipend) is often via the prestigious Ertegun or Clarendon Scholarship schemes, which are assessed routinely with your application.
+In most recent years two or three of our best graduate applicants in the Faculty have succeeded in one of these schemes.
+(Note that the Ertegun scheme awards mostly at Master’s Level; DPhil applications are rarely worthwhile.)
+For most of these awards you are considered automatically, but some require you to tick the relevant box in your application form.

 - Among other all-inclusive packages, both the Rhodes and Commonwealth Scholarships are also distinguished, highly competitive awards.

-- The Faculty of Theology and Religion is in a position to offer a number of smaller graduate scholarships to new and existing students; see here.
+- The Faculty of Theology and Religion is in a position to offer a number of other, mostly smaller graduate scholarships to new and existing students; see here.

-- There are also numerous College-based scholarships.
+- There is also a substantial and growing number of College-based scholarships.
 Some of these are automatically considered for applicants to that college, while others require a separate application.

-- Other Oxford-based funds that have proved helpful to our existing students in the past include the Crewdson Trust as well as the Squire and Marriott Bursaries for ordinands or clergy in the Church of England or other churches in communion with it.
+- Other Oxford-based funds that have frequently awarded modest but helpful amounts of support to our existing students include the Crewdson Trust and also (for ordinands or clergy in the Church of England or other churches in communion with it) the Squire and Marriott Bursaries.

 - Beyond these, try the Oxford Funding search engine as a useful pointer to dozens of other possibilities worth exploring.
 A number of these are college-based, may be separately advertised, and can often be combined with other smaller awards.